deepaksood619/deepaksood619.github.io/docs/management/people-management/people-team-management-culture.md

 I am available anytime, I can mentor, Any help you need you can always come to me. -- Deepak

+Most important quality in a high quality team - **Respect and Trust**.

 To not sound arrogant you should tell things with smile with sir, madam

 If you want a problem solved make it someone's project.
 If you want it managed make it someone's job.